Blackened Tilapia Tacos and Radish Slaw

 A really nice taco twist and seriously can be on the table in under 30 minutes.
 It’s fast and delicious.

-Add it to your taco menu, people!
+Add these blackened tilapia tacos to your taco menu, people!

 Blackened Tilapia Tacos topped with a spicy avocado sour cream sauce and a quick pickled radish slaw!
 A great light taco with lots of flavor!